 - Baking powder, sea salt, vanilla extract, cinnamon

-- Whisk together the flour, baking powder, sugar and salt for the scones.
+- Whisk together the flour, baking powder, sugar and salt for the scones in a medium bowl.

-- Whisk together the egg, vanilla extract, and yogurt.
+- Whisk together the egg, vanilla extract, and yogurt in a large bowl.
 Set aside.

 - Cut cold butter into flour mixture using a pastry cutter or fork until you have a sand-like texture with coarse crumbs.

-- Add the remaining wet ingredients and use a fork to combine the scone dough until it holds together.
+- Add the remaining wet ingredients to the dry ingredients and use a fork to combine the scone dough until it holds together.

 - Preheat the oven to 350F.

-- When ready to bake, top the scones with the crumble topping, pressing down gently.
-Slice the dough into 8 scones and separate them on the baking sheet.
+- When ready to bake, slice the dough into 8 scones and separate them on the baking sheet.
 They will expand during baking.

 - Bake for ~30 minutes until golden brown.